 The WebLogic Server embedded LDAP server for a domain consists of a master LDAP server, maintained in the domain's Administration Server, and a replicated LDAP server maintained in each Managed Server in the domain.
 When changes are made using a Managed Server, updates are sent to the embedded LDAP server on the Administration Server.
 The embedded LDAP server on the Administration Server maintains a log of all changes.
 The embedded LDAP server on the Administration Server also maintains a list of Managed Servers and the current change status for each one.
 The embedded LDAP server on the Administration Server sends appropriate changes to each Managed Server and updates the change status for each server.
-This process occurs when an update is made to the embedded LDAP server on the Administration Server and updates are server on the Administration Server.
 This process occurs when an update is made to the embedded LDAP server on the Administration Server.
 However, depending on the number of updates, it may take several seconds or more for the change to be replicated to the Managed Server.